General solutions of one class of field equations: Clifford field vectors and an algebra of -forms.

 An $h$-form is invariant under orthogonal changes of coordinates (\ref{x:trans}).
 Components $u_{\mu_1\ldots\mu_k}$ of an $h$-form are components of covariant skew-symmetric tensor fields of ranks $k=0,\ldots,n$.

 If we do not pay attention to the difference between tensor (Greek) and nontensor (Latin) indices\footnote{The difference between tensor and nontensor indices appears only when we consider coordinate transformations of pseudo-Euclidian space $\R^{p,q}$.}, then, by relations (\ref{main:id:h}), we can consider components of the field vector $h^\mu$ as generators of Clifford algebra.
 A set of $h$-forms over the field $\F$ is called the {\em algebra of $h$-forms} $\cl[h]^\F(p,q)$\footnote{In notation $\cl[h]^\F(p,q)$ symbol $h$ means that the basis is generated by Clifford field vector $h^\mu$.}.
 We denote the set of $h$-forms of rank $k$ by $\cl[h]^\F_k(p,q)$.
-If $U$ is an $h$-form (\ref{h:form}) then we denote projections of $U$ onto $\cl[h]^\F_k(p,q)$ by
+If $U$ is an $h$-form (\ref{h:form}) then we denote projections of $U$ onto $\cl[h]^\F_k(p,q)$ by $\pi[h]_k(U)$, $k=0,1,\ldots,n$.
 To calculate projections $\pi[h]_k(U)$ we can use method of contractions by components of Clifford field vector using Vandermonde matrix (as in the section \ref{section:projector}).
 Structure of algebra of $h$-forms is considered as a geometrization of structure of Clifford algebra.

 Lie algebras generated by Clifford algebra were considered on the page \pageref{page:Lie}.
-We will use the following Lie algebras generated by the algebra of $h$-form: where $\cen\cl[h](p,q)$ is the center of algebra of $h$-forms, $\cl[h]_\circledS(p,q)=\cl[h](p,q)\setminus\cen\cl[h](p,q)$ is the set of $h$-forms with zero projection onto the center of algebra of $h$-forms.
+We will use the following Lie algebras generated by the algebra of $h$-form: where ${\rm Cen}(\cl[h](p,q))$ is the center of algebra of $h$-forms, $\cl[h]_\circledS(p,q)=\cl[h](p,q)\setminus{\rm Cen}(\cl[h](p,q))$ is the set of $h$-forms with zero projection onto the center of algebra of $h$-forms.